DimitriPalmer22/Studio-Docs/Projects/Summer Project/Level Design/LD Feedback/05-24 Brian Feedback.md

 > This big orb is supposed to represent a floating mana crystal

 - Brian included this large floating crystal orb at the end of his level as a large visual landmark.
 I think this is a great idea.
 - *However*, a prop this unique and large needs to be used sparingly.
-	- Also, not every level can have
+	- Also, not every level can have a prop this attention-grabbing.
 	- Keep in mind all the space he needed around it to have it within the level.
 - If you also have an idea for a large prop, make sure you get approval for it first.

-> Also, try to think of props that can be reusable.
+- When thinking of props for your levels, try to think of props that can be reused in multiple levels without feeling out of place or are too unique.
 ![](<../../../../_Meta/Attachments/Pasted image 20250524011029.png>)

 > The main area in Brian's level is roughly 45 meters x 27 meters.